Li-Cycle Holdings Corp.

 -->

 According to the Complaint, the Company made false and misleading statements to the market.
-SolarEdge’s European distribution channels carried high inventory levels.
-These inventory levels resulted in the Company suffering from cancellations and orders being pushed out.
-The Company overstated its backlog and sales guidance.
-Based on these facts, the Company’s pubic statements were false and materially misleading throughout the class period.
-When the market learned the truth about SolarEdge, investors suffered damages.
+SSR Mining overstated its commitment to safety and misrepresented the efficacy of its safety measures.
+The Company engaged in unsafe mining practices that increased the chances of a mining disaster.
+Based on these facts, the Company’s public statements were false and materially misleading throughout the class period.
+When the market learned the truth about SSR Mining, investors suffered damages.

 -->

 According to the Complaint, the Company made false and misleading statements to the market.
-Outlook lacked evidence that its lead product candidate, ONS-5010, was a viable treatment for wet age-related macular degeneration (“wet AMD”).
-The Company and/or its partners lacked sufficient chemistry manufacturing and controls (“CMC”), including problems that were not yet resolved when it resubmitted its BLA to the FDA.
-The FDA was unlikely to approve the BLA based on this resubmission.
+Innoviz overstated the benefits of its alleged contracts and partnerships with automotive companies.
+The Company was unlikely to achieve the profitability it touted to investors.
 Based on these facts, the Company’s public statements were false and materially misleading throughout the class period.
-When the market learned the truth about Outlook, investors suffered damages.
+When the market learned the truth about Innoviz, investors suffered damages.

 -->